-In 2014, we have rolled out two new model types: the Baudouin-powered

-Flex-40, engineered for fuel efficiency, and the Cummins-powered Flex-40SL, engineered for speed efficiency.

-The latest Flex-40 Series features a host of upgrades over the previous Flex-38 Series, including expanded fuel and pax capacity, improved seats, re-engineered propulsion and - for the first time ever - a Palfinger knuckle-boom deck crane as standard equipment.
+In our Evergreen Production Programme, our main model types are the Baudouin-powered Flex-40 and the Cummins-powered Flex-40SL.
+Successor to the best-selling Flex-38 Series, the Flex-40 Series features expanded fuel and passenger capacities, improved seating, re-engineered propulsion and - for the first time ever - a Palfinger knuckle-boom deck crane as standard equipment.